Ikebana International (I.I.) is a worldwide, nonprofit organization dedicated to the promotion and appreciation of ikebana,

 We welcome you to join us!

-We meet the third Thursday of each month September - May in room 125 at Matthaei Botanical Gardens (MBG).
+We meet the third Thursday of each month September - May at Westminster Presbyterian Church, 1500 Scio Church Road, Ann Arbor, MI

 Instruction begins at 1pm.
 Please arrive 15 min early to allow for parking, registration and set-up of your area.